How to get to Machu Picchu

 Only 2500 tickets are available each day for access to Machu Picchu.
 During high season (June to September) they will sell out.
 So if you’re going around this time, book online in advance!

 NOTE: If you book on an Inca Trail hike, the tickets are included so don’t worry.
 But if you book the train to Machu Picchu you have to organise the Machu Picchu tickets yourself.

 You buy the tickets online at http://www.machupicchu.gob.pe/.
 HOWEVER, their system constantly breaks down.
 It literally refused my credit cards (4 of them) every day for weeks .Give it a try yourself by all means though.
 In the end I booked through an agency for an extra $15 (I used Responsible Travel Peru).
 They have an office in Cusco and I then picked them up personally when I arrived.
 Stress averted.
 I’d massively recommend this.
 Or book online with Get Your Guide and reserve your spot!

 You can also buy tickets in person in Cusco ( Ministerio de Cultura – open Mon-Sat, 7AM-8PM) and Aguas Caliente (Machu Picchu Cultural Centre – Mon-Sun, 5AM-10PM).
 In my opinion though, sorting it out online is much more secure and less risky.

 HOW MUCH ARE TICKETS TO MACHU PICCHU?

-Option 2 is the most popular and there are only 400 available per day, so again you have to book in advance if you want this one (it’s the best option, you climb another mountain beside Machu Picchu and get amazing views).
+Option 2 is the most popular and there are only 400 available per day, so again you have to book in advance if you want this one.
+It’s the best option because you climb another mountain in addition to Machu Picchu and get amazing views.